Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 So a win here for Wix.

-Best for product option and variant flexibility: Wix
+Best for built-in product option and variant flexibility: Wix

 Importing and exporting